kigster/arli/README.md

 You can see that most libraries are specified by name, except one (SimpleTimer) is specified together with the URL, which will be used to `git clone` the library.

-So let's specify where our libraries live, and run `arli install` inside that project.
+So let's specify where our libraries live, and run `arli bundle` inside that project.
 Below is a screenshot of running `arli` inside of the Wall Clock Arduino project:

 Below is the complete help for the `bundle` command for reference: